Explore as a

 Domain Convenor for the Physical, Earth and Mathematical Sciences

-Nominations for the Convenor Physical, Earth and Mathematical Sciences for a 3-year term commencing 1 July 2024 are:
+An election for the Convenor Physical, Earth and Mathematical Sciences was held in 2024.
+Elected for the 3-year term commencing 1 July 2024 was:

 Professor Tim Naish NZAM FRSNZ